Reindeer: Current status

-While overall widespread and numerous, some reindeer species and subspecies are rare and three subspecies have already become extinct.
-As of 2015, the IUCN has classified the reindeer as Vulnerable due to an observed population decline of 40% over the last +25 years.
-According to IUCN, Rangifer tarandus as a species is not endangered because of its overall large population and its widespread range.
+According to the IUCN, Rangifer tarandus, as a species, is not endangered because of its overall large population and its widespread range, but, as of 2015, the IUCN has classified the reindeer as Vulnerable due to an observed population decline of 40% over the last +25 years.
+Some reindeer species and subspecies are rare and three subspecies have already become extinct.

 In North America, the Queen Charlotte Islands caribou and the East Greenland caribou both became extinct in the early 20th century, the Peary caribou is designated as Endangered, the boreal woodland caribou is designated as Threatened and some individual populations are endangered as well.
 While the barren-ground caribou is not designated as Threatened, many individual herds — including some of the largest — are declining and there is much concern at the local level.
 Grant's caribou, a small, pale subspecies endemic to the western end of the Alaska Peninsula and the adjacent islands, has not been assessed as to its conservation status.

 The status of the Dolphin-Union "herd" was upgraded to Endangered in 2017.
 In NWT, Dolphin-Union caribou were listed as Special Concern under the NWT Species at Risk (NWT) Act (2013).

 Both the Selkirk Mountains caribou (Southern Mountain population DU9) and the Rocky Mountain caribou (Central Mountain population DU8) are classified as Endangered in Canada in regions such as southeastern British Columbia at the Canada–United States border, along the Columbia and Kootenay Rivers and around Kootenay Lake.
 Rocky Mountain caribou are extirpated from Banff National Park, but a small population remains in Jasper National Park and in mountain ranges to the northwest into British Columbia.
 Montane caribou are now considered extirpated in the contiguous United States, including Washington and Idaho.
 Osborn's caribou (Northern Mountain population DU7) is classified as Threatened in Canada.

 In Eurasia, the Sakhalin reindeer is extinct (and has been replaced by domestic reindeer) and reindeer on most of the Novaya Zemlya islands have also been replaced by domestic reindeer, although some wild reindeer still persist on the northern islands.
 Many Siberian tundra reindeer herds have declined, some dangerously, but the Taymir herd remains strong and in total about 940,000 wild Siberian tundra reindeer were estimated in 2010.

 There is strong regional variation in Rangifer herd size.
 By 2013, many caribou herds in North America had "unusually low numbers" and their winter ranges in particular were smaller than they used to be.
 Caribou numbers have fluctuated historically, but many herds are in decline across their range.
 There are many factors contributing to the decline in numbers.